kdshea/SEI-Project-1-Tetris/README.md

 * x Hard drop on spacebar

-* x Sounds
+* x Sounds on game over and clear row

+* x Buttons to turn sound on and off

 * x Code to display next piece

-* Ghost piece showing where current piece will land
+* x Prevent default behavior of space bar clicking on buttons

 * Hover effects for buttons?

+* Add more comments/explanations in JS code

 ### Project Deadline 3pm

+# Futures Improvments

+* Break functions into smaller functions with parameters to reuse blocks of code

+* Add variables to CSS for colors, fonts, borders etc.

+* CSS transition animation for pieces falling and hard drop

+* Ghost piece showing where current piece will land